cendyandreoli/posts/posts/pare-de-aumentar-o-pool-de-conexoes.md

 ### Conclusion

-The intuition of "more is better" does not apply to connection pools.
+The intuition of "the more, the merrier" does not apply to connection pools.
 The speed limit is not the pool size configured in the application; it's the physics of your database's CPU.

-A small and well-sized pool (fixed at an optimal size) results in:
+A small, well-sized pool (fixed at the optimal size) results in:
 1.  **Lower Latency:** Queries don't contend for CPU attention.
-2.  **Higher Throughput:** Less time spent on Context Switching.
+2.  **Higher Throughput:** Less time spent in Context Switching.
-3.  **Stability:** The database doesn't crash under extreme load; the bottleneck is controlled in the application (in the pool queue).
+3.  **Stability:** The database doesn't crash under extreme load; the bottleneck is controlled at the application level (in the pool queue).

-Next time you see a connection timeout, before increasing the pool to 100, check if your queries are slow (missing index?) or if you need to vertically scale (more CPU) your database.
-Increasing the pool will only sweep the dust under the rug — and create a mountain that will trip you up later.
+Next time you see a connection timeout, before increasing the pool to 100, check if your queries are slow (missing an index?) or if you need to vertically scale (more CPU) your database.
+Increasing the pool will only sweep dust under the rug — and create a mountain that will trip you up later.

 ---

 *This file is automatically generated and backed up from the blog system.*
-*Last updated: 2025-12-04T04:53:48.811Z*
+*Last updated: 2025-12-04T05:01:58.271Z*